Folate deficiency means you have a lower-than-normal amount of folic acid, a type of vitamin B, in your blood.

 In folate-deficiency anemia, the red blood cells are abnormally large (megaloblastic).

 Pregnant women need to get enough folic acid.
-The vitamin is important to the growth of the fetus’ spinal cord and brain.
+The vitamin is important to the growth of the fetus's spinal cord and brain.
 Folic acid deficiency can cause severe birth defects known as neural tube defects.
+The Recommended Dietary Allowance (RDA) for folate during pregnancy is 600 micrograms/day.

 The best way to get vitamins your body needs is to eat a balanced diet.
 Most people in the United States eat enough folic acid because it is plentiful in the food supply.